lleo/node-stats-api/README.md

 ### `RunningAverage(opt)`
 `opt` is a required object with two required properties: `units` and `nelts`.
-'units' is used in `toString()`. `nelts` is the number of values stored to calculate the moving average. [see Wikipedia's definition][RunningAverage]
+'units' is used in `toString()`. `nelts` is the number of values stored to calculate the moving average. [see Wikipedia's Running moving average definition][RunningAverage]

 [RunningAverage]: http://en.wikipedia.org/wiki/Moving_average#Modified_moving_average
   "Wikipedia's entry for Modified moving average"